 The build environment includes the system headers, compilation system, and libraries.
-These are explained in the following sections.
+These are explained in the sections that follow.

 A single set of system headers supports both 32-bit and 64-bit compilation environments.
-You need not specify a different include path for the 64-bit compilation environment.
-Starting with Oracle Solaris 11, the <system/header> is available as an IPS package that contains core C and C++ header files.
+You do not need to specify a different include path for the 64-bit compilation environment.

-To understand the changes made to the headers to support the 64-bit environment, you should understand the various definitions in the <sys/isa_defs.h> header file.
+To better understand the changes made to the headers for support of the 64-bit environment, you should understand the various definitions in the header <sys/isa_defs.h>.
 This header contains a group of well known #defines and sets these for each instruction set architecture.
 Inclusion of <sys/types.h> automatically includes <sys/isa_defs.h>.

 The symbols in the following table are defined by the compilation environment:

-The following symbols are derived from a combination of the symbols defined above:
+The following symbols are derived from some combination of the symbols above being defined:

-If writing completely portable code is not possible, and specific 32-bit versus 64-bit code is required, make the code conditional by using _ILP32 or _LP64.
-This makes the compilation environment system independent and maximizes the portability of the application to all 64-bit platforms.
+If writing completely portable code is not possible, and specific 32-bit versus 64-bit code is required, make the code conditional using _ILP32 or _LP64.
+This makes the compilation environment machine independent and maximizes the portability of the application to all 64-bit platforms.

-The Oracle Solaris operating environment provides shared libraries for both 32-bit and 64-bit compilation environments.
+The Solaris operating environment provides shared libraries for both 32-bit and 64-bit compilation environments.

 32-bit applications must link with 32-bit libraries, and 64-bit applications must link with 64-bit libraries.
-It is not possible to create or execute a 32-bit application by using 64-bit libraries.
-The 32-bit libraries continue to be located in /usr/lib and /lib.
+It is not possible to create or execute a 32-bit application using 64-bit libraries.
+The 32-bit libraries continue to be located in /usr/lib and /usr/ccs/lib.
 The 64-bit libraries are located in a subdirectory of the appropriate lib directory.
 Because the placement of the 32-bit libraries has not changed, 32-bit applications built on prior releases are binary compatible.
-Portable Makefiles should refer to any library directories by using the 64 symbolic links.
-The /usr/lib/64 is symbolic link to /usr/lib/sparcv9 on SPARC systems and /usr/lib/amd64 on x86 systems.
+Portable Makefiles should refer to any library directories using the 64 symbolic link.

 In order to build 64-bit applications, you need 64-bit libraries.
-The compiler and other tools such as ld, ar, and as are capable of building 64-bit programs and 32-bit programs.
+It is possible to do either native or cross-compilation, because the 64-bit libraries are available for both 32-bit and 64-bit environments.
+The compiler and other miscellaneous tools (for example; ld, ar, and as) are 32–bit programs capable of building 64-bit programs on 32-bit or 64-bit systems.
 Of course, a 64-bit program built on a system running the 32-bit operating system cannot execute in that 32-bit environment.
-However, in the future releases of Oracle Solaris, 32-bit might not be the default compilation mode.